gboone/gboone.github.io/_posts/2015-04-21-git-clients-for-mac.md

 git merge master
 git push upstream <your-branch> # (arguably optional)
 ```

 And if you're into rebasing instead of merging it's a whole other can of worms.

-Getting that kind of flexibility is possible in GitHub for Mac, but obviated by some smart defaults.
+Getting that kind of flexibility is maybe possible in GitHub for Mac, but obviated by default behaviors.

+Finally, it's worth mentioning here the ease of integration with GitHub's web service.
+Issuing pull requests with the click of a button is a dream.

 ### Aesthetic and minimalist design

+This criterion has been touched on by others above, but the look and simplicity of the app cannot be ignored.
+I mentioned in the [visibility of system status](#visibility-of-system-status) section that there are at least 11 git commands executable within one click of launching the app.

 ### Help users recognize, diagnose, and recover from errors

 ### Help and documentation